cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 it is imperative that IrishGen is clear concerning whence that information derives.
 As it stands, a triple does not carry with it a method for partitioning information.
-Within IrishGen, there is an ad-hoc attempt to this by encoding the MS that a triple is from into the triple's URL.
+Within IrishGen, there is an ad-hoc attempt at this by encoding the MS that a triple is from into the triple's URL.
 While this method can work with some extra diligence from the user, it is far from perfect.
 Thankfully, others have encountered the same problem and the Semantic Web community has